 Fabry Australia Management Committee

-Sheridan Campbell serves as Chair of Fabry Australia and is pleased to be involved with such a proactive group, to improve the lives of those affected by Fabry disease.
+Sheridan Campbell serves as Chair of the Management and Executive Committees of Fabry Australia.
+She is pleased to be involved with such a proactive group, to improve the lives of those affected by Fabry disease.
 Her father Rick Butler, was the first in her family to be diagnosed with the Fabry gene and she, along with other family members, are affected.
-Sheridan lives with her husband and three young boys in Northern Victoria, where she works as an osteopath.
+Sheridan lives with her husband and three young boys in Northern Victoria, where she works as an osteopath in her own practice.

-"My Name is Linda Schmetzer.
+Linda is Treasurer and serves on the Management and Executive Committees.
+'My Name is Linda Schmetzer.
 I live in Walgett North West New South Wales, which is 7 hours north of Sydney with my husband Gavin.
 I am a Fabry disease patient.
 I have been receiving the lifesaving treatment which I have fortnightly at my local hospital.
 I am looking forward to being able to assist in activities that the Fabry committee run to help others gain greater knowledge of Fabry disease.
-I feel privileged to be part of a very special group of people".
+I feel privileged to be part of a very special group of people'.

 Dianne Wallyn received the unexpected Fabry diagnosis in 2009 after her sister pursued a diagnosis to heart problems.
 A Brisbane cardiologist first suggested Fabry disease but was obliged to eliminate all other possibilities before requesting the genetic test.
 After her sister’s positive diagnosis, Dianne was told she had a 50 percent chance of having the disease.
 Ever the optimist she assumed the best, however several weeks later the call came in to say that she had also tested positive.
 Dianne is incredibly grateful for the support she received from Fabry Australia in those early days and is pleased to serve on the board to assist others with this disease.
 She calls the Sunshine Coast home and works full-time for an author in Buderim.
 A recent tree-change took her further out of town, swapping the seaside for a laidback country lifestyle and she shares this with her husband and one very